 Mr. Siebenmorgen has over 30 years of senior management experience in community banks based in Indiana and Ohio.
 He is a past recipient of the American Bankers Association Presidential Citation and has experience in managing bank mergers and acquisitions.
 With a Bachelor of Science and Master's Degree from Indiana State University, he has graduated from numerous state and national banking schools.
 Mr. Siebenmorgen has served as the Chairman of the Ohio Bankers League Board of Directors.
 He is a past member of the American Bankers Association Government Relations Council and Community Banker Council, also a past member of the Federal Reserve Bank of Cleveland Community Depository Institutions Advisory Council.
-He is member of the Risk Management Association, a professional association that helps members identify and manage the impacts of credit risk, operational risk, and market risk on their businesses and customers.
+He was a member of the Risk Management Association, a professional association that helps members identify and manage the impacts of credit risk, operational risk, and market risk on their businesses and customers.
 His extensive knowledge and long-term experience in banking provide a deep understanding of finance and financial reporting; regulatory and risk management; consumer banking; commercial and small business banking; business development; and government relations.
 Having a strong lending background enables Mr. Siebenmorgen to provide extensive analytical expertise in evaluating loans and loan relationships.
 His numerous years in corporate leadership and management result in significant insight on matters involving corporate governance, strategic planning, mergers and acquisitions, executive officer compensation and incentives, human resource management, and shareholder relations.
-Mr. Siebenmorgen serves as the President and Chief Executive Officer of the Board of Directors as well as the Company's subsidiary, The Farmers & Merchants State Bank.
-He is a member of the Executive Committee.
+Mr. Siebenmorgen is the retired President and Chief Executive Officer of the Company as well as the Company's subsidiary, The Farmers & Merchants State Bank.

 A former elected City Council member and former County Agricultural Extension Agent in Indiana, Mr. Siebenmorgen also served on the Indiana Statewide Certified Development Corporation Loan Committee and was a Community Development Corporation and County Economic Development Commission member in Indiana.
-He is an active member of the Archbold Rotary Club and a former board member and past president of the Archbold Area Chamber of Commerce, Archbold, Ohio.
+He has been an active member of the Archbold Rotary Club and a former board member and past president of the Archbold Area Chamber of Commerce, Archbold, Ohio.
 In 2011, Mr. Siebenmorgen was appointed to the Northwest State Community College Board of Trustees by Ohio Governor John Kasich.
-The past two years, he served as Chairman of the Northwest State Community College Board of Trustees.
+He served as Chairman of the Northwest State Community College Board of Trustees during 2016-2018.